dmarti/www.aloodo.org/src/index.md

 The `onLoad` callback is called when a fake tracker iframe loads, and `onDetected` is called when tracking is confirmed.

-## Use cases
+In the above example, Aloodo will call your functions `trackerDetected` and `trackingConfirmed`.

+## What can sites do with it?

- * **Brands:** Protect your customer base from misleading tracking and targeting by fly-by-night competitors.
-And check your marketing technology against tracking protection rates by known customers to weed out "too good to be true" ad impressions.
+ * **Brands:** Understand how well your customers and prospects are protected from misleading tracking and targeting by fly-by-night competitors.
+   And check your marketing technology against tracking protection rates by known customers to weed out <q>too good to be true</q> ad impressions.

- * **Sites:** Report on the trackability of your site's real audience&mdash;if a low-value competitor claims to reach the same people for less money, now you can show prospective advertisers the difference between your real humans and their adfraud bots.
+ * **Ad-supported sites:** Now it's easy to create a report for your advertisers on the trackability of your site's real audience&mdash;if a low-value competitor claims to reach the same people for less money, now you can show the difference between your real humans and their adfraud bots.

  * **Everybody:** Warn users who might be trackable from site to site, so that